miller-ian/miller-fund/README.md

 # The Miller Fund
-The purpose of this repo is to make money betting on NBA games.
+The purpose of this repo is to predict the winning spread in a particular NBA basketball game.
+Using this predicted spread, the model will spit out a wager decision.

 # How to Use